niefdev/distorted-math-captcha/README.md

 how it work?

-- This script will generate random numbers between 10-100.
+- this script will generate random numbers between 10-100.
 - generate another random number but between 1 and the number generated the first time.
 - generate a number by subtracting the first number from the second number.
 - determine a random addition or subtraction operation.